Frequently Asked Questions

 - By Mail: Use the return envelope that came with your billing statement to make a payment by check, money order or credit card.

-- In-Person (at DHMC in Lebanon): Stop by our Cashiers Office to make a payment in person.
-The Cashiers Office is located on the Mall Level of the Medical Center.
+- In-Person (at Dartmouth-Hitchcock in Lebanon): Stop by our Cashiers Office to make a payment in person.
+The Cashiers Office is located on the Main Mall, Level 3 of the Medical Center.

 - In-Person (in Concord, Manchester, or Nashua): You may make in-person payments at any of our registration desks.

-- By Phone: Credit card and pay-by-check payments can be made by calling Customer Service.
+- By Phone: Credit card payments can be made by calling Customer Service.

-- Online: Credit card and pay-by-check payments can be made by using your myD-H account.
+- Online: Credit card payments can be made by using your myD-H account.

 - Automated payments: Credit card payments can be made by calling toll free (855)-407-8408 and choosing the appropriate service location.